redox-os/book/src/design/kernel/microkernels.md

 A note on the current state
 ---------------------------

-Redox has less then 9,000 lines of kernel code.
+Redox has less than 9,000 lines of kernel code.
 For comparison Minix has ~6,000 lines of kernel code.

 We would like to move parts of Redox to user space to get an even smaller kernel.